astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

     Use 'execute shell': 'python gpylinter.py'

 ## [Glint](https://github.com/astraw38/Glint)
 Glint is a python package to assist with automatic code reviews.
-It does the following:
+It provides the following tools:

 1. Get a list of files changed between the active gerrit branch and the specified gerrit review.
 2. Lint the original files in the active gerrit branch.